dothework/bloc-skill-sample-nodejs-flash-briefing/instructions/1-voice-user-interface.md

 ## Setting up Your Alexa Skill in the Developer Portal

 There are two parts to an Alexa flash briefing skill.
 The first part is the skill configuration and public facing details.
-This is where we define the skill and specify where the skill can access the flash briefing data.
-The second part is the combination of the actual code logic and API endpoint for our skill, and we will handle that on [page #2](./2-lambda-function.md) of this instructions guide.
+This is where we define the skill and specify where the skill will access the flash briefing data.
+The second part is the combination of the actual code logic and API endpoint for our skill, and we will handle that in the [Lambda Function step](./2-lambda-function.md) of this guide.

 1. Go to the **[Amazon Developer Portal](http://developer.amazon.com).**  In the top-right corner of the screen, click the **Sign In** button.</br>(If you don't already have an account, you will be able to create a new one for free.)